Happy Halloween! Tricks & Treats for You

 Storm Watch & Storm Success, Part 1

-Storm fear or sound phobia doesn’t have to be the end of the world for your pets or the end of sanity for you.
+But storm fear or sound phobia doesn’t have to be the end of the world for your pets or the end of sanity for you.
 There are many options now to help fearful or sensitive dogs (and cats!), and no reason to tolerate unnecessary suffering in animals or humans.
-Continue reading
+In the next few posts, I will share what is working well for us and for others, and you can be the hero in your own household!

 Bitework doesn’t reduce bite inhibition — how annoying!